 Mandatory Vaccines

 In the United States we always got 3-year rabies vaccines.
 We found when we were preparing to move that the EU does not have a 3-year vaccine, so although our dogs were 2 years into a 3-year vaccine, we had to revaccinate with a 1-year shot.
-One shocker regarding rabies is that the first documented vaccination requires two shots.
-Also if rabies is past due, they need two shots.
+One shocker regarding rabies is that the first documented vaccination requires two shots — and the same applies if rabies is past due.
 The first one, and a booster a month later.
 This was not clearly explained to us last year, so we missed our second shots.
 Honestly, I think our pups were more than covered with all the shots they got in the US plus the first one in Spain.
-Luckily, it was caught after 8 months, but even then they didn't automatically schedule a second appointment, I had to ask for it.
+Luckily, it was caught after 8 months — but even then they didn’t automatically schedule a second appointment.
+I had to ask for it.
 This could be down to that specific vet, but it is worth mentioning.

 Voluntary Vaccines